 Sample Size/ Sampling technique

 Convenience sampling technique was adopted.
-One hundred and two people were conscripted consecutively.
+One hundred and two people (who are this people & who were your study population?) were conscripted consecutively.
 They were the members of staff of the Hospital that volunteered themselves for screening and evaluation.

 Study Instrument.